Custom House, Bristol: History

 By 1583 the 'Custom House' lay on Welsh Back, near Marsh Gate.
 It was still being 'so used and employed' in 1666.
 The house is illustrated on James Millerd's 1673 map of Bristol.
 The inscription on the front of the house reads 'Quae Caesaris sunt Caesari'.
 This is a variation of the passage from the Vulgate Latin Bible, where Jesus is asked whether it is lawful to pay taxes to the Romans.
 According the Testament of Matthew and Mark, he responded 'quae sunt Caesaris Caesari' (Mark, 12:17; Matthew, 22:21) i.e. 'render unto Caesar the things that are Caesar's'.
-In the context of the map, it seems possible this was meant to be a reminder to merchants to pay their customs duties, given that Bristol merchants frequently engaged in smuggling.
+In the context of the map, it seems possible this was meant to be a humorous reminder to merchants to pay their customs duties, since Bristol merchants frequently engaged in smuggling.
 After the Custom House moved to a new building in the early 18th century, the 'old Custom House' continued to be used for accommodation until it was demolished in 1855.